 We hope our website has already given you a glimpse of who we are, but there is so much more to see!

-- Read our Mission Statement and Doctrinal Statement.
+- Read our Mission and Doctrinal Statements.

 - Attend the Parenting Course offered twice annually.
 (This course may be taken during the Fall term of the first year of enrollment.)